kermitt2/entity-fishing/doc/restAPI.rst

  required    name     content-type value      description
 ==========  =======  =====================  ===============================================================================================================
- required    id       String                 ID of the concept to be retrieved (wikipedia, wikidata id (starting with `Q`) or property (starting with `P`). optional    lang     String                 The language knowledge base where to fetch the concept from.
+ required    id       String                 ID of the concept to be retrieved (wikipedia, wikidata id (starting with `Q`) or property (starting with `P`). optional    lang     String                 (valid only for wikipedia IDs) The language knowledge base where to fetch the concept from.
 Default: `en`.
 ==========  =======  =====================  ===============================================================================================================

 (2) Request header